a-bakos/proxi/README.md

 - one more section on the left side, currently not used

 ### next
-- gather inspiration for ui
+- [done] gather inspiration for ui
+	- the amazing work of Jayse Hansen
+	- also the amazing work of the Cantina Creative studio team
 - find out if filesaver.js can have a different output folder specified
+- create color palette

 ## Basic notable features will include a/an/the: